James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

  Please run the code in the following order

 ## Step 1: Go inside the Hypothesis 1 folder
+### Hypothesis 1

+All the data required to find hypothesis 1 is in the folder'Hypothesis1/Resources' run the file Prabh_analysis.ipynb in the 'Hypothesis1' folder as a jupyter notebook the results are exported to the folder 'Hypothesis1/Analysis' which includes csv and png files.

 ## Step 2: Go inside the Hypotheses 3 and 4 folder
 #### Modify the "api_keys_tokens.py" file